SAP/backgrounds/README.md

 **The Backgrounds app supports the following features:**

-🌈 Create a Custom Background
+🌈 Create custom backgrounds/wallpapers

 ❌ No graphic skills are needed

 🚀 Various setting options

-⌨️ Command line for automatization
+⌨️ Command line for automation

-💻 Supports the newest macOS version
+💻 For macOS 11 and newer

 <br/>